Carbohydrate count chart reveals it's just not true that all starches are bad; this page is all about glycemic index.

 chickpeas have a built in mixture of protein and carbohydrate; that's what

 makes them one of the healthiest and satisfying foods.
-They stay with you.
+They stay with you; satiate is the word.
 New Australian research proves that; it's not just anecdotal.

 And secondly they have a high fibre content which also lowers the glycemic index.
 It's a particularly good mixture of soluble and insoluble fibre.